Oracle Advanced PL/SQL

 • Tuning SQL

-• Reducing the Number of SQL Calls
+• Reduce the Number of SQL Calls

 • PL/SQL Tuning